DOI10.47051/ROYJ3686

 Figure 2: Distribution of Micrurus ancoralis in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.2 The species epithet ancoralis, which is derived from the Latin words ancora (meaning “anchor”) and the suffix -alis (meaning “having the nature of”), refers to the distinctive anchor-shaped nuchal band.2
+Etymology: The name Micrurus is derived from the Greek words mikros (=small) and oura (=tail).2 The name ancoralis is derived from the Latin words ancora (=anchor) and the suffix -alis (=having the nature of), referring to the distinctive anchor-shaped nuchal band.2

 See it in the wild: Anchor Coralsnakes are usually found no more than once every few weeks at any given area.
 In Ecuador, the localities having the greatest number of recent observations are Canandé Reserve, Bilsa Biological Reserve, and the immediate environs of the town Mindo.
 It appears that the best way to find Anchor Coralsnakes is to walk along forest trails right after sunset, especially after a warm day.